-To setup the localization problem, we have the following.
-1) Both the robot and radio sources are located in a free 2D Euclidean space.
-2) The network traffic is light and each transmission is short, which are the typical characteristics of a low power sensor network.
-3) The directional antenna on the robot has high sensitivity and can listen to all traffic because the robot has space and power advantage over sensor nodes.
-4) The radio sources are static nodes.
-5) Radio transmissions have the same power level.
-This assumption can be relaxed if the robot is equipped with an orthogonal antenna pair, which can provide directional information regardless of the transmission power.
-6) The radiation pattern of radio sources is circular because most miniature wireless sensors are equipped with omni-directional antennas.
-Due to the transient transmission and signal anonymity, the robot cannot simply triangulate the signal source.
+To formulate the localization problem, we make the following assumptions to setup the problem scenario,

+- 1) Both the robot and radio sources are located in a free 2D Euclidean space. - The network traffic is light and each transmission is short.
+This is the typical characteristic of a low power sensor network. - 3) The directional antenna on the robot has high sensitivity and can listen to all traffic.
+The robot can carry a large and highly sensitive antenna/amplifier. - 4) The radio sources are static nodes. - 5) Each radio transmission is transmitted at the same power level.
+This assumption can be relaxed if the robot is equipped with an orthogonal antenna pair, which can provide directional information regardless of the transmission power. - The radiation pattern of the radio sources is circular because most miniature wireless sensors are equipped with omni-directional antennas.

+Due to the transient transmission and the fact that the robot cannot associate a signal with its source, the robot cannot simply triangulate the signal source.
 Since only one robot is considered, the single perspective makes it more difficult than cases with multiple robots or receivers.

-A. Spatiotemporal Probability Occupancy Grid
+B. Spatiotemporal Probability Occupancy Grid

 We introduce SPOG to track the posterior spatiotemporal distributions of radio sources.
 To define the SPOG, we partition the entire field into equally-sized square cells using a grid.
-Let us define cell index set $I := \{1, ..., n\}$, where n is the total number of cells.
+Let us define cell index set $I := \{1, ..., n\}$ , where n is the total number of cells.
 Define $i \in I$ as a cell index variable.
 The size of each cell is determined by the RSS resolution of the antenna.
 Inside each cell, we approximate radio source locations using cell center locations.
-Define C_i as the event that cell i contains at least one radio source and $P(C_i)$ as the probability that event C_i occurs.
+Define $C_i$ as the event that cell i contains at least one radio source $\sum{i \in I} P(C_i)$ equals the number of cells that contain radio sources if $P(C_i)$ converges to a correct value in the Monte Carlo localization.

-At t_j^k , a transmission occurs.
-We define C_i^1 as the event that cell i is the active radio source at time t_j^k .
-Define C_i^0 as the event that cell i is inactive at time t_j^k .
+At time $t_j^k$ , a transmission occurs.
+We define $C_i^1$ as the event that cell i is the active radio source at time $t_j^k$ .
+Define $C_i^0$ as the event that cell i is inactive at time $t_j^k$ .
 Hence because there is only one active transmission when the transmission is detected.
-We ignore the collision case because we read the RSS as soon as the transmission is initiated.
-The probability of two or more transmissions that are initiated at the exact same moment is negligible in a light traffic network.
-C_i^1 is determined by the relative radio transmission rate and is the temporal part of the SPOG.
-Unlike a regular occupancy grid, the SPOG is unique because each cell is described by two types of correlated random events: the spatial event C_i and the temporal events C_i^0 and C_i^1 .
+We ignore the collision case because we take an RSS measurement as soon as the transmission is initiated.
+The probability of two or more transmissions that are initiated at the exact same moment is negligible in a light traffic network. $C_i^1$ is determined by the relative radio transmission rate and is the temporal part of the SPOG.
+Unlike a regular occupancy grid, the SPOG is unique because each cell is described by two types of correlated random events: the spatial event $C_i$ and the temporal events $C_i^0$ and $C_i^1$ .

-$$P(C_i^0) + P(C_i^1) = 1 \text{ and } \sum{i \in I} P(C_i^1) = 1$$ (1)
+$$P(C_i^0) + P(C_i^1) = 1$$ and $\sum{i \in I} P(C_i^1) = 1$ (1)

-B. Problem Formulation
+C. Problem Formulation